 Background: Based on their work at the Arthur D. Little Invention Design Group, George Prince, Bill Gordon, and their colleagues set out in the 1950s to remove the unpredictability of achieving creative results from their attempts to solve client problems.
 By 1960 the success of their research prompted them to leave the Little group and form their own company, called Synectics.

 The name Synectics combines Greek word parts and suggests, "the bringing together of diverse elements."

-The basis of Synectics lies in the meaning of the name.
+Description The basis of Synectics lies in the meaning of the name.
 Throughout a Synectics session, the facilitator is responsible for bringing together and guiding a diversity of people, their divergent ideas, and random stimulation.
 This is accomplished in planning as well in the idea-generating sessions.

 In order to ensure success of the session, the facilitators and others responsible for finding solutions, including what the Synectics method describes as the problem owners, prepare by doing the following:

 - Identify the problem owners and make sure they want new solutions.

 - Make sure the problem owners have the power to implement new solutions.